SemanticBeeng/lms-clean/report.md

 ## Primitives types and collections

 The new LMS frontend required to adapt the whole `internal/` to the new typeclass pattern but it also required to write primitive types and collections in a modified manner.
-We implementend the primitive types: Int, Float, Double, Long as well as String, Boolean and the collections Array, Matrix and List.
+We implemented the primitive types: Int, Float, Double, Long as well as String, Boolean and the collections Array, Matrix and List.
 We also implemented staged lambda functions, staged named functions, staged if-then-else blocks.

 Lifted types are organized into three or more traits: